 In relation to the second of these sets of issues, the value of IBSE is not a matter that can be decided by empirical evidence, but is a value judgement that the competences, understanding, interests and attitudes that are its aims are worthwhile and indeed are necessary in a modern education.
 What programme evaluation can show is the extent to which students achieve these aims through experiences designed to implement IBSE.
 Assessment of students has a role in programme evaluations, but there are many other factors involved.
 In particular what students achieve is only informative in relation to IBSE outcomes if there is evidence that students are truly learning through inquiry and that the data provided by the assessment enable inferences to be drawn about the scientific understanding and science inquiry skills that are the aims of IBSE.
-The nature of the implementation of IBSE programmes.
+The nature of the assessment of students' learning in science is one of the main factors holding back the implementation of IBSE programmes.